prestontw/Pyret-Docker/Readme.md

 ```
 sudo docker run --rm -v /home/john/src:/opt/src pyret-compiler pyretc test.arr -o a.out
 ```

+## Running your Pyret Program
+Unfortunately, this requires some copying, similar to compiling.
+If we mount the directory containing the executable to `/opt/src`, then we can't find the output file.
+If we mount to `/pyret-lang`, then we mask and can't find `requirejs`.

 ## Troubleshooting
 Remember to start the docker daemon:
 ```